sweetlifeofrosee/sweetystorylab/README.md

 ## What it produces
 - 60-90 second vertical video (1080x1920)
-- Taglish horror story narrated by AI voice
+- Horror story narrated by AI voice
 - Creepy AI-generated horror image background
 - Auto-posted as Facebook Reel to SweetyStoryLab